The Basics of Gardening for the Patriot in You

 - The ability to provide high yields

 - They are hardy and can thrive in city gardens.

 - They are easy to plant again year after year.

 One such solution is the Urban Garden Kit, which contains seeds from the best plants and herbs to grow in a city garden.
-These vegetables are not only tasty, but they are hardy, easy to grow and provide high yields every year.
+These vegetables are not only tasty, but they are hardy, easy to grow and provide high yields every year and not just in a particular gardening season.
 One bag contains 12 vegetable and herb seed varieties that include:

-- Large Red Cherry Tomatoes - Rich in lycopene, which is great at fighting free radicals and improving heart health.
+- Large Red Cherry Tomato plants - Rich in lycopene, which is great at fighting free radicals and improving heart health.

 - Cayenne Red Long Peppers - It is good for a healthy metabolism, and it may also help with digestion and lower blood pressure.

 - Golden Wax Beans - A great source of fiber and vitamins and a low-calorie food at the same time.

 - Progress Number 9 Peas - High-yielding, fast-growing peas that provide you with a healthy dose of iron and antioxidants.

 - Little Finger Carrots - Highly-nutritious carrots that deliver a substantial amount of beta carotene, fiber, vitamin K1, potassium, and antioxidants.